NEW for 2020! Sunday, June 7 - Thursday, June 11

 Paint aboard schooner American Eagle

-We sail with veteran Captain John Foss on the historic schooner American Eagle.
+We sail with Captain John Foss on the historic schooner American Eagle.
 We’ll step back in time and enjoy a leisurely cruise along the coast of Maine, sailing where the wind blows and recording our impressions in watercolor journals.

 The trip lasts four days.
 Lighthouses, wildlife, and unspoiled scenery are part of every trip.
 The boat is a true relic of the Age of Sail, but it’s been updated so you have a comfortable berth, fresh linens, modern heads and a fresh-water shower.

 Every meal is lovingly prepared by the cook and his mess mate.
 That includes a lobster bake, which might be at sea or on shore, depending on where we end up.
+“I want to go again, just for the food,” said student Mary W.

 Is painting on a moving boat even possible?